dddrrreee/cs140e-win19/labs/lab2-bootloader/lab.md

 	4. Swap your card with your partner and make sure that your code works with theirs.

-At this point your can do part 1 of the homework.
+At this point you should be in fine shape to complete part 1 of the homework.

 #### 3. Sign off.